 - List relevant academic awards or honors you have received.

-- If your program requires recommendations, list the names of those individuals who will write on your behalf.
+- List the names of those individuals who will write letters of recommendation on your behalf.

-- Fee/s: A non-refundable, $56 base application fee is required of all applicants, and an additional $40 evaluation fee, also non-refundable, is required for applicants with college-level work from non-U.S. colleges.
+- Fee/s: A non-refundable, $56 base application fee is required of all applicants, and an additional $40 evaluation fee, also non-refundable, is required for applicants with college-level work from non-U.S. colleges (except for study abroad).

-If you would like to talk with someone about the MA Program, please feel free to contact the Sociology Director of Graduate Studies, Prof. John Roberts at email@example.com, 414/229-6944.
-We look forward to reading your application and hope you will considered joining our program.
+If you have questions about the application process, or the MA program in general, please feel free to contact the Sociology Director of Graduate Studies, Prof. John Roberts, at firstname.lastname@example.org, 414/229-6944.